-Especially designed or prepared axial, centrifugal, or positive displacement compressors, or gas blowers with a suction volume capacity of 1 m/min or more of UF6, and with a discharge pressure of up to several hundred kPa (100 psi), designed for long-term operation in the UF6 environment with or without an electrical motor of appropriate power, as well as separate assemblies of such compressors and gas blowers.
-These compressors and gas blowers have a pressure ratio between 2:1 and 6:1 and are made of, or lined with, materials resistant to UF6.
+Especially designed or prepared compressors or gas blowers with a suction volume capacity of 1 m3 per minute or more of UF6, with a discharge pressure of up to 500 kPa, and designed for long-term operation in the UF6 environment, as well as separate assemblies of such compressors and gas blowers.
+These compressors and gas blowers have a pressure ratio of 10:1 or less and are made of, or protected by, materials resistant to UF6 (see EXPLANATORY NOTE to section 5.4.).